Sparse Cholesky Factorization for Solving Nonlinear PDEs via Gaussian Processes: Proofs of the main theoretical results

 \begin{newremark} Exponential decay results regarding the solution to optimization problems of the type \eqref{eqn: def Gamblets} are first established in \cite{maalqvist2014localization}, where the measurement functionals are piecewise linear nodal functions in finite element methods and the operator $\cL = -\nabla \cdot (a \nabla \cdot)$.
 Then, the work \cite{owhadi2017multigrid} extends the result to piecewise constant measurement functionals and uses it to develop a multigrid algorithm for elliptic PDEs with rough coefficients.
 Later on, the work \cite{hou2017sparse} extends the analysis to a class of strongly elliptic high-order operators with piecewise polynomial-type measurement functionals, and the work \cite{chen2020function,chen2022multiscale} focuses on detailed analysis regarding the subsampled lengthscale for subsampled measurement functionals.
 All these results rely on similar mass-chasing arguments, which are difficult to extend to general higher-order operators.

 The paper \cite{kornhuber2018analysis} presents a simpler and more algebraic proof of the exponential decay in \cite{maalqvist2014localization} based on the exponential convergence of subspace iteration methods.
 Then, the work \cite{owhadi2019operator} extends this technique (by presenting necessary and sufficient conditions) to general arbitrary integer order operators and measurement functionals.
 Specifically, the authors in \cite{schafer2021compression} use the conditions in \cite{owhadi2019operator} to show the desired exponential decay when the operator $\cL$ satisfies Assumption \ref{assumption on operator}, and the measurement functionals are Diracs.
+We also note that there are works on different localization schemes that can lead to decay estimates with a better dependence on $h$ and better decay rates \cite{henning2013oversampling,hauck2023super}.

 In Theorem \ref{theorem: exp decay of Gamblets}, we present the sufficient conditions in \cite{owhadi2019operator} that ensure the exponential decay and verify that the derivative-type measurements considered in this paper indeed satisfy these conditions; see Propositions \ref{prop: verify conditions of exp decay for derivative meas} and \ref{prop: exp decay derivative measurements}. \end{newremark}